Counselling And Psychological Services

 Such maintenance orders can be made whether parties are married, or

 divorce proceedings are pending under Part X of the Women’s Charter, or as part

 of the final orders in the ancillary matters stage in divorce proceedings under

 How do I apply for maintenance?

-apply for maintenance at the Family Registry, Level 1, Family Justice Courts Building.
+You may draft your application for maintenance via iFAMS at your own convenience or apply straight at the Family Registry, Level 1, Family Justice Courts.